What are triggers?

 A Trigger is not required if you only plan to run an Agent manually.

-- Source: The connected application where the event originates (for example, Gong, Salesforce, HubSpot, or Slack).
+- Source: The connected application where the event originates, such as Gong, Salesforce, HubSpot, Slack, Google Drive, Jira, or Zendesk.
+Only connected sources are shown.

 - Filter conditions (optional): Rules that control precisely when the Agent runs.

-- If: Set conditions based on data within the event.
-For example, only run the Agent if a call’s duration is longer than 10 minutes.
+- If: Set conditions based on the changed item.
+For example, only run the Agent when an Opportunity’s Stage changes to Closed Won, when an Owner field is not empty, or when a call’s duration is longer than 10 minutes.

-- Folder: Restrict the trigger to a specific folder within the source application.
+- Folder or Channel: Restrict the trigger to a specific folder, channel, or similar location within the source application.
+Slack triggers require a channel.
+Other sources can usually be left unrestricted.

 - Source: Gong